On SL(3,$\mathbb C$)-representations of the Whitehead link group: Introduction

-We observe here a very similar situation to what happens in the case of the $8$-knot complement.
-There, a $2$-dimensional component of the character variety is formed by representations factorising through a quotient.
-This quotient is the fundamental group of a non-hyperbolic Dehn surgery on the $8$-knot complement (see \cite[Proposition 10.3]{HMP} or \cite[Section 5.3]{FGKRT}).
-Moreover this quotient is isomorphic to the $(3,3,4)$-triangle group, which is a quotient of $\pi'$.
-As such (see Proposition \ref{pr:quotient-inclusion}), the aforementioned $2$-dimensional component for the $8$-knot complement is a slice of the $4$-dimensional component for the Whitehead link complement described in Theorem \ref{thm:main}.
+It should be noted that the group $\pi'$ is the fundamental group of a compact exceptional Dehn filling of the Whitehead link complement, as we will see later on.
+The situation we describe is therefore very similar to the one of the SL(3,$\C$) character variety of the figure $8$-knot group (see \cite[Proposition 10.3]{HMP} or \cite[Section 5.3]{FGKRT}).
+There, a $2$-dimensional component of the character variety is formed by representations factoring through a quotient of $\pi'$, which can be viewed as the fundamental group of a non-hyperbolic Dehn surgery on the figure $8$-knot complement.
+This quotient is isomorphic to an index 2 subgroup of the $(3,3,4)$-triangle group, which is in turn a quotient of $\pi'$.
+As such (see Proposition \ref{pr:quotient-inclusion}), the aforementioned $2$-dimensional component for the $8$-knot complement may be seen as a slice of the $4$-dimensional component for the Whitehead link complement described in Theorem \ref{thm:main}.

 The proof of Theorem \ref{thm:main} has two steps. \begin{itemize} \item First we prove that $X_0$ is a closed Zariski subset in $\chi_3(\pi)$ and has dimension at least $4$ (see Proposition \ref{pr:lower-bound}). \item Secondly we consider the particular point of $X_0$ associated to a representation $\rho_0$ and show that the dimension of the Zariski tangent space to $\chi_3(\pi)$ at this point is also $4$ (see Proposition \ref{pr:upper-bound}).
 As a consequence, the dimension of the complex algebraic variety $X_0$ is at most $4$.
-The representation $\rho_0$ has been analysed geometrically in \cite{ParkWi2} and corresponds to a spherical CR uniformisation of the Whitehead link complement. \end{itemize}
+The representation $\rho_0$ is defined in Section \ref{ss:upper-bound}.
+It has been analysed geometrically in \cite{ParkWi2} and corresponds to a spherical CR uniformisation of the Whitehead link complement. \end{itemize}

 The main technical part in our work is the proof of Proposition \ref{pr:upper-bound}.
 We choose to prove this proposition using a method that is not specific to the Whitehead link complement, and we believe that it could be used to study further examples.
 It involves the so-called deformation variety as described in \cite{FGKRT}.
 The latter is an affine algebraic set, which is -- at least around $[\rho_0]$ -- a ramified covering of the character variety.
 The purpose of shifting to the deformation variety is that it allows effective computations via decorated representations and triangulations, as in \cite{FGKRT}.